 An intranet portal serves as the public face of your business’ internal processes.
-It exists for team members who are already part of your company or have been invited into it.
+Intranet technology exists for team members who are already part of your company or have been invited into it.

-Its goal is to improve internal communications and the sharing of information about policies, procedures, rules, benefits package details, etc. throughout the organization – in short, everything an employee needs to know to integrate with the rest of the company successfully.
+Its goal is to improve internal communication. business processes and the sharing of information about policies, procedures, rules, benefits package details, etc. throughout the organization – in short, everything an employee needs to know to integrate with the rest of the company successfully.

-A modern intranet portal provides three main benefits to your company: improved communication between management and their team members, increased productivity, and better integration across departments or offices.
+A modern effective and successful intranet portal provides three main benefits to your company: improved communication between management and their team members, increased productivity, and better integration across departments or offices.

 Features to consider when building an intranet portal

-When building an intranet, there’s no-one-size-fits-all solution – every organization has different needs based on how the company is structured.
+When building an intranet site, there’s no-one-size-fits-all solution – every organization has different needs based on how the company is structured.
 However, modern intranet solutions should have the following features at the bare minimum:

 - Information management features: These features help manage information across an intranet portal’s different tools by making it easy for managers and employees to find what they’re looking for.
 Examples include search, tagging, and categories, digital asset management (DAM), e-discovery tools, file sharing capabilities like Dropbox or Google Drive integrations, webinars/virtual conferences, RSS feeds, an events calendar, task management features.